 Whether you’re a personal trainer, strength coach, nutritionist, or health coach, you’re going to get a ton of nutrition questions.

 - The right answer depends on who the asker is.
 Young athlete?
 Middle-aged man?
 Sixtysomething woman?
-If you’re lucky (and skilled) enough to have a long, diverse client roster, this will run the gamut.
+Whether you’re actively coaching, or you just have a diverse social network, the questions will run the gamut.

 - There are so many facets of nutrition.
 Macronutrients, micronutrients, portions, supplements… where do you start?